hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ```
 This should be added to the respective Permission Group as mentioned in [adding agents and permissions](https://docs.haptik.ai/agent-chat/adding-agents-and-permissions).

-### Chat Disposition
+### Chat Closing Categories
 When an agent marks a chat as complete.
-The agent can add some *completion notes* in the form of Chat disposition.
+The agent can add some *completion notes* in the form of Closing categories.

 ![all_custom_tools](assets/chat_disposition_1.png)